Herbert Bowes-Lyon: Career

-Roy played and won his first tournament in 1882 at the Biarritz Lawn Tennis Club tournament (later known as the Biarritz Championships) where he defeated Frederick de Moleyns in the final.
-In 1887 he reached the quarter finals of the Wimbledon Championships, lost to Harry Grove in straight sets.
+Herbert played and won his first tournament in 1882 at the Biarritz Lawn Tennis Club tournament (later known as the Biarritz Championships) where he defeated Frederick de Moleyns in the final.
+In 1887 he reached the quarter-finals of the Wimbledon Championships, lost to Harry Grove in straight sets.
 In 1888 he won his final title at the Whitehouse Open in Edinburgh.
-In 1889 he played his final tournament at the Scottish Championships where he was beaten by Ireland's Ernest Browne in the quarter finals.
+In 1889 he played his final tournament at the Scottish Championships where he was beaten by Ireland's Ernest Browne in the quarter-finals.

 His career singles highlights included winning the Whitehouse Open four times (1885, 1886, 1887, 1888), the Edinburgh University LTC Tournament two times (1885, 1886) and the Warriston Park LTC Tournament in 1886.
-In addition he was a losing finalist at the Scottish Championships (1886, 1888), the Northumberland Championships (1887), the Darlington Association Tournament (1888).
+In addition he was a losing finalist at the Scottish Championships (1886, 1888), the Northumberland Championships (1887) and the Darlington Association Tournament (1888).

 Family

 The sixth of seven sons and one of the eleven children of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne and of Frances Dora Smith, His younger brother Patrick Bowes-Lyon also played tennis competitively, he never married.
 He died at the age of 36 in Bordighera, Imperia, Liguria, Italy.
 His body was returned to Glamis Castle in Scotland and buried there on 24 April 1897.